SySS-Research/netns.sh/readme.md

     * dhcpcd (package `net-misc/dhcpcd` on Gentoo, `dhcpcd5` on Debian,
       `core/dhcpcd` on Arch)
 * iw (optional, for wireless interface support)
+* procps, inotify-tools (optional, for automatically repairing DNS information when broken by NetworkManager or similar)

 Installation
 ============